CDLUC3/docker-tutorial/session2/orchestration.discussion.md

   - [Amazon ECS](https://aws.amazon.com/ecs/)
     - Amazon implementation of containerization resembling other AWS services
     - [Deploy applications on Amazon ECS using Docker Compose](https://aws.amazon.com/blogs/containers/deploy-applications-on-amazon-ecs-using-docker-compose/)

-## Preparing for Session 3

-- Would folks be open to installing VSCode?
-  - If so, we could do a hands on demonstration of VSCode container features

 {% include next.html %}